Please note that all of the information and resources previously available at keepyourhomeillinois.org can now be found below.

 Are you having trouble paying your mortgage?
 Have you experienced a 15% reduction in income due to a hardship?
 If so, you may be eligible for temporary mortgage assistance through the Illinois Hardest Hit Fund®.

-More information about applying for Hardest Hit Fund will be available soon at illinoishardesthit.org.
+More information about applying for Hardest Hit Fund is available at illinoishardesthit.org.

 Housing counselors can help you understand your options if you are having trouble paying your mortgage.
 They can communicate with your mortgage lender or servicer on your behalf and help you find legal representation if necessary.
 Counselors can also help you create a budget to manage your expenses and possibly stay in your home.

 All services are free.

 Find a counselor near you today and begin to get the help you need.